 Treatment for ovarian cancer and cancer of the fallopian tubes varies depending on its stage.
-Treatment often includes surgery, chemotherapy and sometimes radiotherapy.
+Treatment often includes surgery, chemotherapy and sometimes targeted therapy (and radiotherapy, but this is rare).
 It is uncommon for advanced ovarian cancer to be cured.